"No SOF interrupts have been received..USB UHCI is unusable" under KVM

 Either way, it's perhaps worth the time to check all of this out.
 Most directly, what happens if we don't treat the lack of an initial SOF as fatal?

-Updated by Richard Yao about 8 years ago
+Updated by Richard Yao over 8 years ago

 I can reproduce this in qemu-kvm on Linux: